 Attend other events in your community or where your target audience is likely to be and hand out invites to your event or simply let the word of your event slip in your conversations.
 You can even formally partner up with these event presenters to publicize your event during theirs.
 Always remember, you won’t get something till you ask for it.

 Like mail, email will always stay in style.
 As a matter of fact, emails have better conversion rates than social media.
 Build highly targeted email lists and send out crisp newsletters informing the receivers about your event.
-Encourage them to share your event with their folks so that they have company, and you have a successful event.
+Encourage them to share your event with their folks so that they have company, and you have a successful event or concert.

 A Very Merry Christmas, y’all!